basho/basho_docs/content/riak/ts/1.3.0/developing/csharp.md

 #### `Delete`

-Deletes a single row by it's key values.
+Deletes a single row by its key values.

 ##### Builder